 Can you name three women from history?

-In a recent survey we found that 40% of people thought that women did not impact history as much as men.
-We put this to the test by asking members of the public to name three famous women from history - how many could you name?
+In a recent survey we found that 40% of people thought that women did not have as much impact on history as men.
+We put this to the test by asking members of the public to name three famous women from history.
+How many could you name?